peterdresslar/do-android-wolves-dream-of-electric-sheep/README.md

 | 5     | Compare LLM-driven strategy vs. a machine-learning optimizer for `theta`     | [ ]    |

 We also have a multiplexing factor, which is to consider models that work on a continuous chat basis versus an individual basis (i.e., how much information do we supply to the wolves, and *when*?)
+To start, we simply bundle up instructions step by step.